 While he was a baby I worked night shift so I could care for him during the day, while his father worked till lunch.
 Then he would come pick M up so I could sleep.

 On my days off I engaged M in fun activities.
 We went on field trips, played games, visited other kids, made mazes in the leaves, picked pecans from our two producing trees, and so much more.
 Often I drove us to the nearest playground which happened to be near a railroad station.
 He loved trains!

 Another activity we enjoyed was walking to the neighborhood library in our small town.
 Since we both loved books, I read lots of wonderful books, from Dr. Seuss to Berenstein Bears, to Spot, to so many others that I can’t remember.
 We spent hours reading together.

-Since M and Ce live fifty miles away and each has their jobs, they treat me to lunch once about every other week.
-M calls me at least once a week on the way home from work, which is a thirty minute drive.
+Since M and Ce live fifty miles away and each have their jobs, they treat me to lunch once about every other week.
+M calls me at least once a week on the way home from work, which is a twenty minute drive.